 General Pay Computation Procedures

-Most federal employees work schedules consisting of an eight-hour day, five-day, 40-hour workweek.
+Most federal employees work schedules consist of a 40-hour workweek, most commonly five eight-hour days (see Alternative Work Schedules in Chpater 8, Section 2 for variants).
 Hourly rates of pay for General Schedule employees (which are used, for example, for overtime calculation purposes) are computed by dividing a worker’s annual rate of pay by 2,087 and rounding to the nearest cent.
 To compute an employee’s biweekly pay, the hourly rate must be multiplied by 80.
 If computing compensation for fractional pay periods (that is, partially paid periods resulting from separations, retirements, use of leave without pay, etc.), the amount of pay is determined by multiplying the employee’s hourly rate by the number of hours or fractions of hours.

 An employee must receive the greatest of the following rates of pay, as applicable:

 • the scheduled annual rate of pay payable to the employee;

 • a special rate under 5 CFR 530 subpart C, or a similar rate under other legal authority (for example, 38 U.S.C.
 7455);

 • a locality rate under 5 CFR 531 subpart F, or a similar rate under other legal authority; or